I Swear (film): Production

-Filming began in Glasgow, Scotland on 3 June 2024, and wrapped in August.

-On 27 August 2024, Robert Aramayo was set to star in the film.
-Peter Mullan is also starring in the film.
+Robert Aramayo's casting as Davidson was revealed on 27 August 2024, and Peter Mullan's role was announced on 6 November.

+Director Kirk Jones later admitted that he had cast Aramayo without an audition.
+"I knew Robert was right for the part very early on," Jones said. "[A]nd because the finance was structured in a certain way, I was able to cast him without having to justify that decision or ask for people's permission to do it – which is the purest way to cast the film.
+That's how it should be done.
+A lot of people are surprised when I say I never asked him to do a screen test.
+I never asked him to audition, and that's quite unusual.
+The reason was, I knew that if he auditioned it would be nothing more than an impersonation of John Davidson."

+Aramayo spent three months with Davidson in the latter's hometown of Galashiels, learning everything he could about Davidson's life.
+He also did various Zoom calls with other people with Tourette's.

+Filming began in and around Glasgow between July and September 2024, wrapping in August.
+Locations included Strathblane Church and the Hippodrome Cinema in Bo'ness, which is Scotland's oldest cinema.

 Release

 In February 2025, Bankside Films launched pre-sales for I Swear at the EFM; a promo shown to buyers in Berlin revealed the first-look image.
 The film premiered in the Centrepiece programme at the 2025 Toronto International Film Festival.

 I Swear was released in the United Kingdom on 10 October 2025.

-In October 2025, Sony Pictures Classics acquired distribution rights to the film in the United States, Latin America, Turkey, Portugal, Southeast Asia, South Korea and most of Eastern Europe.
+In October 2025, Sony Pictures Classics acquired distribution rights to the film in the United States, Latin America, Turkey, Portugal, Southeast Asia, South Korea and most of Eastern Europe for a release on 24 April 2026.
+The film became available on Netflix UK in March 2026 as part of a first window deal with StudioCanal.

-It has a 100% rating on Rotten Tomatoes, based on 11 reviews.
+Criticism of the portrayal of Tourette’s syndrome

+Various doctors have stated that the portrayal of Tourette’s syndrome in the film is exaggerated in many respects.
+As a result, the film could contribute to many viewers forming a false impression.
+It has been suggested that many of the symptoms displayed by John Davidson are more typical of a functional tic-like movement disorder.

 Reception

-Review aggregator Rotten Tomatoes reports a rare 100% approval rating based on 29 reviews.
+Critical reception

+On Metacritic, the film has a weighted average score of 70 out of 100 based on 27 critics, which the site labels as "generally favorable" reviews.

 At its premiere in September 2025, I Swear earned positive reviews for its humane tone and standout performance.
 Variety praised Aramayo's turn as "flawless" and described the film's balance of earnestness and subtle humour.
 The Guardian called it "funny, fierce and full of heart," noting how the film avoids sentimentality in portraying Tourette's.
 In the Financial Times, the review observed that the film "is both serious and larky," commending its tonal restraint.